Grenloch, New Jersey

-Grenloch is an unincorporated community located within Washington Township, Gloucester County, New Jersey, United States.
+Grenloch is an unincorporated community and census-designated place (CDP) located within Washington Township, in Gloucester County, in the U.S. state of New Jersey.
 Grenloch is located along New Jersey Route 168 10.25 mi south-southeast of Camden.
-Grenloch has a post office with ZIP code 08032.
+Grenloch has a post office with ZIP Code 08032.

 Grenloch is Scottish for "green lake".

 Demographics

+Grenloch was first listed as a census designated place in the 2020 U.S. census.
+As of 2020, the area had a population of 863.